 It's no coincidence then that this would be the basic structure of most human stories; a beginning, a middle, and an end (or The Thee Acts).
-We see Three Acts in everything around us, be it our twenty-four-hour cycle (we wake up, we work, we go to sleep) or the entirety of our time on this planet (youth, middle-age, elder-age).
-Even our intangible experiences of life are typically divided into threes: Good, Evil, a moral gray area.
+We see Three Acts in everything around us, be it our twenty-four-hour cycle (we wake up, we work, we go to sleep) or the entirety of our time on this planet (childhood, adolescence, adulthood).
+Even our intangible experiences of life are typically divided into threes: Good, Evil, a morally gray.

-We give our lives meaning by fragmenting them into various stages of enlightenment, going so far as to create elaborate ceremonies (weddings, funerals, commencement, birthdays, bar & bat mitzvahs, communions etc) to punctuate perceived growth.
-Without this highly organized punctuation life becomes an unintelligible run-on sentence.
+We give our lives meaning by fragmenting them into various stages of enlightenment, going so far as to create elaborate ceremonies (weddings, funerals, commencement, birthdays, bar mitzvahs & bat mitzvahs, communions etc.) to punctuate perceived growth.
+Without this highly organized punctuation life could become an unintelligible run-on sentence.

 Similarly, in fiction, it's incredibly rare to experience a story that lacks structure.
 It's even rarer that a story isn't centered around a protagonist or an antagonist who learns a valuable lesson or, at the very least, changes in some way.

-When we watch a professional wrestling match we are watching the story of life.
+When we watch a professional wrestling match, whether we realize it or not, we are watching the story of life.

 As the wrestler marches toward the ring, where the majority of their existence plays out, they are given a height, a weight, and a name.

 "Making her way to the ring, weighing in at..."

 This announcement is the wrestler's birth certificate.
 These facts help the rest of the world identify the wrestler.
 Their name embodies the wrestler's soul, sometimes even functioning as a literal indication of who & what they are; The Undertaker, Stone Cold Steve Austin, Mr. Perfect etc.